ericoporto/ags-manual-wiki/SystemRequirements.md

 - .NET Framework 4.5
 - Visual C++ Redistributable for Visual Studio 2015

-f you use the provided installer, the Visual C++ dependency will be installed if it's needed.
+If you use the provided installer, the Visual C++ dependency will be installed if it's needed.
 Recent versions of Windows already provide the necessary .NET Framework pre-installed.

 Note that games you create do **NOT** require .NET nor Visual C++ redistributable.